gvwilson/thirdbit/src/fiction/iffy/index.md

 then pulled a tarp off something that looked like a cousin of the sentry bots from the governor's mansion.
 One of its side panels was folded back to reveal motors and cables.
-Another tarp revealed a second bot with the same bulky body and limbs but a cluster of cameras and antennas where its head should have been.
+Another tarp revealed a second bot with the same bulky body and limbs, but a cluster of cameras and antennas where its head should have been.
-The mod had clearly been made in haste: the welds joining the additions to the bot's neck were messy and unfinished, and a handful of string-thin optical cables hung loose below them.
+The mod had clearly been made in haste: the welds joining the additions to the bot's neck were sloppy, and a handful of string-thin optical cables hung loose below them.

-She sat down and put her elbows on the workbench.
+She sat down and swiped her palm across the workbench.
-It hummed faintly and came to life.
-A single icon appeared and waited patiently.
+It hummed faintly and came to life, a single icon blinking patiently.
 She puffed out her cheeks.
 It could a malware designed to brainlock anyone who looked it, or any of a hundred other scenarios from sims, but what choice did she have?

-A faint scum of dust felt gritty under her finger as she swiped its top.
-The icon folded in on itself with a soft ping and a voice began to speak.
+The icon folded in on itself with a soft ping when she tapped, and a voice began to speak.
 "—a chance to hear this,
 but if you do,
 I'm sorry.